cobbinma/portfolio/src/pages/articles/grappling-a-rust-lambda.md

 From that and some googling, I gauged that cross compiling the lambdas was no longer working correctly, so I decided to update cargo-lambda to 0.18.1.

-We use the x86_64 architecture for lambdas so we need the x86_64-unknown-linux-gnu target.
+Our lambdas have the x86_64 architecture so we need the x86_64-unknown-linux-gnu target.

 We use a custom build image to build rust lambdas that does not include zig, and as this version of cargo-lambda uses zig, the pipeline failed when trying to build the lambdas.